corda/corda-docs-portal/content/en/docs/corda-os/4.4/tutorial-clientrpc-api.md

 }

 ```

-{{/* /en/docs/corda-os/4.4/docs/source/example-code/src/main/kotlin/net/corda/docs/kotlin/ClientRpcTutorial.kt */}}
-If we run the client with `Visualise` we should see a simple random graph being drawn as new transactions are being created.
+[ClientRpcTutorial.kt](https://github.com/corda/corda/blob/release/os/4.4/docs/source/example-code/src/main/kotlin/net/corda/docs/kotlin/ClientRpcTutorial.kt)If we run the client with `Visualise` we should see a simple random graph being drawn as new transactions are being created.

 ## Whitelisting classes from your CorDapp with the Corda node